Towards a New Standard - Mediation Grammar

 European Committee for Standardization (CEN) Workshop

-Under the scope of the easyRights project, a series of meetings (named CEN Workshop) will Kick Off on the 14th of September 2022.
-These meetings are part of making the Mediation Grammar a standard and everybody is welcome to join and have a say.
+Under the scope of the easyRights project, a series of meetings (named CEN Workshop) Kicked Off on the 14th of September 2022.
+These meetings were part of making the Mediation Grammar a standard and everybody was welcome to join and have a say.

 This methodology can be implemented irrespective of the way a public service is delivered, but it is also neutral with respect to the various possible ways a public body or agency is organized to provide a service (i.e. with or without the mediation of cultural facilitators or with a partial or total support of information and communication technologies).

-The draft project plan, the agenda of the workshop, and the comments form can be found on the CEN website.
+The draft project plan, the agenda of the workshops, and the comments forms can be found on the CEN website.

 1st CEN workshop 14th of September 2022.
 Click here to download the agenda.
 Meeting link.

 2nd CEN workshop 21st of October from 15:30 - 17:30 CET.
 Click here to download the agenda.
 Meeting link.

 3rd CEN workshop 5th of December from 15:30 - 17:30 CET.
 Click here to download the agenda.
 Meeting link.